HIV and Women

 Some side effects from HIV medicines may be more frequent or more severe in women than in men.
 For example, the risk of liver-related side effects due to nevirapine (brand name: Viramune) is greater for women than for men.

 Some HIV medicines may reduce the effectiveness of hormonal contraceptives, for example birth control pills, patches, rings, or implants.
-Women taking these HIV medicines may have to use an additional or different form of birth control.
+Women taking certain HIV medicines may have to use an additional or different form of birth control.
 For more information, view the AIDSinfo HIV and Birth Control infographic.

 Women with HIV take HIV medicines during pregnancy and childbirth to reduce the risk of mother-to-child transmission of HIV and to protect their health.